clux/magic-forest/README.md

 Nice thing about this problem:

 - not easily parallelizable
-- but easy algorithm to port to other languages
+- easy algorithm to port to other languages
-- easy to get it to how you would use the language
+- easy to shape to how you would use it in the other language
 - reference implementations in many languages available

 All files in here are based on resources from [the original post](http://unriskinsight.blogspot.co.uk/2014/06/fast-functional-goats-lions-and-wolves.html).